core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Note that when a topic changes, it may result in disruptions for the subscribers.
 Some potential issues that may arise include:

 * Limiting the number of subscribers will cause cancellation of ongoing subscriptions until "max-subscribers" has been reached.
-* Changing the "topic-data" value will cancel all ongoing subscriptions.
 * Changing of the "expiration-date" may cause cancellation of ongoing subscriptions if the topic expires at an earlier data.

 ### Updating the topic with iPATCH {#topic-update-resource-patch}